 Continuous monitoring and propagation models

 Being able to continuously monitor internal data on suppliers, spend and procurement is always essential.
 Continuous monitoring uses analytics to rapidly identify risks and errors in data.
-By combining predefined fraud scenarios with data management, proven models and rules, the technique can uncover unusual supplier behavior, duplicate invoices, contract discrepancies and more.
+This technique combines predefined fraud scenarios with data management, proven models and rules.
+As a result, continuous monitoring uncovers unusual supplier behavior, duplicate invoices, contract discrepancies and more.

 It’s just as important to be able to access relevant data from the public domain and incorporate it into decision-making processes.
 One method for doing this involves using propagation models to help you proactively mitigate issues.
 Whether it’s a natural disaster or a pandemic, a propagation model provides an indicator of where a catastrophe will strike next.

 If you know where your suppliers are located, you’ll be able to quickly spot those at risk.
 It’s especially important to know this for “just in time” production environments that operate with little inventory.
-With continuous monitoring and supplier validation in place, you can determine if there are other reliable suppliers of the same (or similar) goods in a geography not currently affected by the catastrophe.
+Through continuous monitoring and supplier validation, you can determine if there are other reliable suppliers of the same (or similar) goods in a geography that's not currently affected by the catastrophe.
 And if the at-risk supplier is not a sole supplier, you may be able to switch suppliers.
 You can run simulations with machine learning techniques to calculate how the change will affect your costs.

 Data visualization lets you view data in a variety of ways to get a clearer picture of actions you could take.
 For example, you can examine heat maps of suppliers to see multiple dimensions of risk that pertain to compliance, fraud and auditing departments.
 You can also visualize anomalies and the results of sensibility analysis.
 Then you can document that the decisions you make are based on facts.